CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/codechat.png)

-1. GitHub Copilt will generate a basic ARM template (which might not be accurate).
-Copy and paste the ARM template in a new file named **deploy.json**, and utilize GitHub Copilot Suggestions and Chat to refactor the template to your specifications.
+1. GitHub Copilot will generate a basic ARM template (which might not be accurate).
+Copy and paste the ARM template into a new file named **deploy.json**, and utilize GitHub Copilot Suggestions and Chat to refactor the template to your specifications.
 Your ARM template must resemble what is given below, with the resources and specifications.

    ```
    {